username917/Spring-Boot-Temp-Converter/README.md

 # Spring-Boot-Temp-Converter

-This project is done with due credit to:
+This project reflects an approach taken by a number of teams in the INFO-6103 class, and in this particular case, it is done with due credit to:

 Hetal Gorecha
 Meet Kanakia